 As a result, the present character of the Royal Byelorussian Protectorate of the Orthodox Order of the Military and Hospitaller Order of St. Lazarus of Jerusalem is that of an ecumenical and extraterritorial Christian ecclesiastical community under my aegis in my offices as Prince of Miensk and Ecclesiast of all Byelorussia.
 As such, it represents a return to the Order’s origins as a body under religious governance.

 While it shares a common history with other institutions representing the Order of St. Lazarus and is open to the possibilities of collaboration with them, the Protectorate has no official relationship with any other Order of St Lazarus at present.
-Its charitable work is represented by the San Luigi Orders Charitable Trust, whose objects include the relief of poverty, sickness and distress.

 Membership in the Protectorate is strictly by personal invitation of the Prince and is open to baptised Christians of any denomination.
 Non-Christians may be admitted to the ranks of the Order as honorary Knights or Dames.
 Associate membership is extended to members of other legitimate Orders of St Lazarus who wish to support the work of the Protectorate; if admitted as associates, they retain their existing rank in their “mother Order” and cannot be promoted within the Protectorate.
 The Protectorate preserves the historical and nobiliary traditions of the Order of St Lazarus that it has inherited by virtue of its antecedence, and as is traditional, voting rights are reserved to members in the category of Justice.
 Since it also has a distinctive ecclesiastical character, it is especially devoted to the support of the work of all Lazarites worldwide through prayer.